SolenLeRoux/AdventOfCode/README.md

 # AdventCode

-This repo is a solution to the [Advent Of Code](http://adventofcode.com/2017) event.
-There is two different problem for every day from the 1st to the 25th of December
+This repo is my solution to the [Advent Of Code](http://adventofcode.com) challenge, where a different problem to solve is given everyday from the 1st to the 25th of December.
+I started solving them in 2017 using Python, and aim to continue in 2018 using Java.

 ## Getting Started

-The repo is made of one main.py file and a dayX.py file for every day of the challenge.
-There is a template.py file to help create the dayX.py files
+There is one folder per year, each one containing:

+- an inputs subfolder containing the inputs in a .txt format
+- a test_cases subfolder containing the test cases in a .json format
+- a {language}_solutions containing the answers written in the specified language
+- a solve.{language} file that acts as the main function/class for this language

+### Python solutions

-### Prerequisites
+#### Prerequisites

 These scripts are meant to be used with python 3.5+.
 Compatibility is not garanteed with earlier versions.